JeffJetton/atari-examples/bbones/bbones4.md

         sta  $00    ; A final zero into address $00
 ```

 Notice that we no longer need any sort of "compare" step now.
 We also don't need the step of transferring the contents of X into A in order to do the comparison.
 That saves five bytes of code.

+Wait, really?
+All that trouble for five measly bytes?

-When you're facing the memory contraints of the VCS, those five measly bytes are considered a pretty big win!
+Hey, don't knock it!
+When you're facing the memory contraints of the VCS, those five bytes are considered a pretty big win!

-> Note: We also save quite a few processor cycles too, of course.
-But you'll fine that, in most VCS programming situations, memory is more precious than time.
+> Spoiler Alert: We also save a lot of processor cycles too.
+In later examples, when we get more and more into the precise timing required for graphics display, that sort of time savings will become very important.